rokka-io/rokka-site/source/_references/60-users-and-memberships.md

     }'
 ```

-Copy the `api_key` returned here and change all your keys with it in you applications.
+Then copy the `api_key` returned here and change all your keys with it in you applications.
 When done and deployed, you can [remove the old user from this organization](./users-and-memberships.html#remove-a-user-from-an-organization) with its user_id.

 ```language-bash
 curl  -X DELETE 'https://api.rokka.io/organizations/awesomecompany/memberships/c8791715-a873-475e-96b2-5ffd488112e7'